zats/zats.github.io/_posts/2014-07-15-advanced-nsproxy.markdown

 }
 ```

-which is what compiler turns your `_playingDead` ivar access statements[^ivar-access-statements] into.
+which is what compiler turns your `_playingDead` ivar access statements into.
+You might remember it from accessing ivars from within certain blocks, when compiler warns you that `self->_ivar` might create a retain cycle.

 Now let's step aside for a second, how did we get here?
 What does the `->` operator have to do with our objective oriented world?
-All the classes in objective-c are pointers to structures[^objc_class] and ivars are nothing more than additional fields in the struct.
+All the classes in objective-c are pointers to structures, since `Class` is a merely `typedef struct objc_class *Class;`, we're basically operating on struct pointers.
+Ivars are nothing more than additional fields in the struct.
 And since Objective C is a strict superset of C, nothing stops us from accessing those fields directly just like this:

 ```objective-c
 CGRect rect = CGSizeMake(3, 14, 15, 92);